-If you have been accused of domestic violence in Las Vegas or elsewhere in the state, call our Las Vegas criminal defense lawyers to discuss for free how to “get your record sealed.”
+If you have been accused of domestic violence in Las Vegas or elsewhere in the state, call our Las Vegas record sealing lawyers to discuss how to “get your record sealed.”
 This will improve your employment and dating prospects and allow you to return to a “clean slate.”

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Clark County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight, Beatty, and Tonopah.

-- Go back to our main page on Nevada battery domestic violence law.
+- Go back to our main page on battery domestic violence.

-- Learn about the Nevada battery domestic violence definition.
+- Learn about the battery domestic violence definition.

 1See our article on California record seals and expungements.